Pasindu-sd/Cybersecurity-Notes/week-15.md

 **7. Data Breach**
   - When data is leaked, stolen, or accessed without permission.
     Must be reported quickly (within 72 hours).

+---

+## Cybercrime and the law of the world